 An employee who has completed a trial period does not serve an additional trial period when transferred, promoted, or assigned to different duties within the university.
 However, employees who have been rehired must serve a new trial period, including those employees whose original hire date is reinstated pursuant to Administrative Guide Memo 2.1.2: Recruiting & Hiring of Regular Staff.

 d.
 Completion of Trial Period

 The department should notify the employee by the last day of the trial period that the trial period has been completed or extended due to an approved leave of absence.
-When such notice is not given, the trial period is considered to have been completed.
-In extenuating circumstances, the Human Resources Manager may determine that the trial period is not completed if timely notice could not be given.

 e.
 Layoff Trial Period

 An employee will serve a layoff trial period for the initial six months in a new position when:

 If the employee does not complete the layoff trial period successfully, then the employee may revert to layoff status and receive any benefits that may accrue to that status.
 Reversion to layoff during the layoff trial period may be invoked either by the employee or by the department.

 An employee may serve only one layoff trial period following any one layoff, and may invoke the option to revert to layoff status only once.
 If hired into a second job (either a subsequent or a simultaneous job), the employee does not serve a layoff trial period.
 Extension of layoff trial period or completion of layoff trial period is handled as described for the trial period.